dergigi/boris/Amber.md

 - **Solution**: Wrapped `NostrConnectSigner.publishMethod` at app startup to fire-and-forget publish Observable/Promise; responses still arrive via signer subscription.
 - **Result**: Encrypt/decrypt operations complete in <2s as seen in `/debug` page (NIP-44: ~900ms enc, ~700ms dec; NIP-04: ~1s enc, ~2s dec).

-### Concurrent bookmark decryption
+### Bookmark decryption optimization
-- **Problem**: Sequential decrypt of encrypted bookmark events blocks UI and takes long with multiple events.
+- **Problem #1**: Sequential decrypt of encrypted bookmark events blocks UI and takes long with multiple events.
+- **Problem #2**: 30-second timeouts on `nip44.decrypt` meant waiting 30s per event if bunker didn't support nip44.
+- **Problem #3**: Account request queue blocked all decrypt requests until first one completed (waiting for user interaction).
-- **Solution**: Refactored `collectBookmarksFromEvents` to:
+- **Solution**:
-  - Collect public bookmarks immediately (synchronous).
-  - Schedule decrypt jobs for events with encrypted content.
-  - Run decrypt jobs with limited concurrency (6 parallel max) using `mapWithConcurrency`.
+  - Removed artificial timeouts - let decrypt fail naturally like debug page does.
+  - Added smart encryption detection (NIP-04 has `?iv=`, NIP-44 doesn't) to try the right method first.
-  - Each decrypt wrapped with 30s timeout as safety net.
+  - Use 5-second timeout as safety net (down from 30s).
-- **Result**: Bookmark loading is faster and UI remains responsive during decrypts.
+  - **Disable account queue** (`disableQueue = true`) during batch operations so all requests are sent immediately.
+  - Process sequentially (removed concurrent `mapWithConcurrency` hack).
+- **Result**: Bookmark decryption should be near-instant, limited only by bunker response time and user approval speed.

 ## Current conclusion

 - Client is configured and publishing requests correctly; encryption proves end‑to‑end path is alive.
+- Non-blocking publish keeps operations fast (~1-2s for encrypt/decrypt).
+- **Account queue MUST be disabled** for batch operations - this was the primary cause of hangs/timeouts.
+- Smart encryption detection and reasonable timeouts (5s) prevent unnecessary delays.
-- Non-blocking publish and concurrent decrypts keep UI responsive.
+- Sequential processing is cleaner and more predictable than concurrent hacks.
-- The missing DECRYPT activity in Amber is the blocker.
-Fixing Amber's NIP‑46 decrypt handling should resolve bookmark decryption in Boris without further client changes.
+- The missing DECRYPT activity in Amber was partially due to requests never being sent (stuck in queue).
+With queue disabled, Amber should now receive all decrypt requests.